 IMPACT

-Antibiotic resistant Enterococcus infections are a major health crisis that requires the development of alternative therapies.
-Phage therapy could be an alternative to antibiotics and has shown promise in in vitro and in early clinical studies.
-Phage therapy in the form of cocktails is often suggested, with similar goals as the combination therapy that has been successful in the treatment of HIV infection, but there is little understanding about how to combine phages most effectively.
-Here we utilized a collection of 20 Enterococcus phages to test whether several phage cocktails could prevent the host from evolving resistance to therapy and to determine whether evolving resistance to phages affected host susceptibility to antibiotics.
-We showed that cocktails of two or three unrelated phages often prevented the growth of phage-resistant mutants, when the same phages applied individually were not able to.
+Due to the rise in antibiotic resistance, Enterococcus infections are a major health crisis that requires the development of alternative therapies.
+Phage therapy could provide another alternative to antibiotics and has shown promise in in vitro and in early clinical studies.
+Phage therapy in the form of cocktails is often suggested, with similar goals as the combination therapy that has been successful in the treatment of HIV infection, but for many hosts, there is little known about how to combine phages most effectively.
+Here we utilized a collection of 20 Enterococcus phages to test whether several phage cocktails could prevent the host from evolving resistance to therapy and to determine which combinations of phages were most effective.
+We showed that cocktails of two or three unrelated phages often prevented the growth of phage-resistant mutants.
+Further, we measured which phages are replicating the most in each cocktail, and that when phage cocktails are not effective, it is because Enterococcus often evolves resistance through mutations in exopolysaccharide resistance genes.